nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 </div>
 ```

-Nue is designed for [UX developers](ux-development.html) who prefer to write user interfaces with clean, semantic HTML instead of sinking deep inside the React/TypeScript/Tailwind ecosystem.

-Think Nue as a HTML-based programming language which you can use to extend the standard HTML vocabularity with custom components.
-These components help you build modern websites and web- applications in simple, declarative way.
+The syntax is heavily inspired by Vue, but you'll think in terms of HTML rather than JavaScript.
 If React is __"just JavaScript"__, then Nue is __"just HTML"__ because any valid HTML is also valid Nue.

 ### Custom components
 Custom components are the building blocks of your HTML-based layouts and reactive applications.
 You can loop them, render them conditionally, and they can be nested within other components.
 They can operate both server-side and client-side.
 The client-side, [reactive components](reactive-components.html) are interactive: they can respond to user input and render themselves to a new state.

-Essentially components are HTML fragments that have a name an this name is given in a `@name` attribute:
+Essentially components are HTML fragments that have a name and this name is given in a `@name` attribute:

 ```
 <div •@name="media-object"• class="{ class }">